MEDICINE AND SURGERY "F"

 An alternative to the measurement of standard parameters makes use of calculated (approximated) parameters.
 The principle is as follows: given the usual parameters measured in a hemogas analysis one can infer which would be the "expected" parameter in the presence of optimal compensation.

-Winter's formula for PCO
+Winter's formulas for PCO

 2